MEHColeman/shoreditch/_posts/2022-02-22-example-content.md

 ### Gists via GitHub Pages

-Vestibulum id ligula porta felis euismod semper.
-Nullam quis risus eget urna mollis ornare vel eu leo.
-Donec sed odio dui.

 This requires adding the jekyll-gist gem - then uncomment, and it should work.
 {% comment %} {% gist 5555251 gist.md %} {% endcomment %}

-Aenean eu leo quam.
-Pellentesque ornare sem lacinia quam venenatis vestibulum.
+Vestibulum id ligula porta felis euismod semper.
 Nullam quis risus eget urna mollis ornare vel eu leo.
-Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
 Donec sed odio dui.

-Vestibulum id ligula porta felis euismod semper.
+### Extra Styles

+Hey, there!
+This is a message.
+{:.message}

+Hello again.
+This is a callout.
+{:.callout}

+Warning!
+This is an alert!
+{:.alert}

+DANGER!
+This is an alarm!
+{:.alarm}

 ### Lists